autarch/houseabsolute.com/content/new-resume/index.md

 * Led the engineering team in the development of **websites and REST APIs**, **queue processing systems**, and **build tools** using **Modern Perl**, **Go**, **RabbitMQ**, and **Postgres**.
+* Developed and supported new and old **services receiving hundreds of requests per second**.
 * Provided **technical leadership** for the engineering team by defining our **development workflow** using **agile tools**, as well as our **code review** practices.